zazuko/clownface/docs/README.md

   .namedNode('http://localhost:8080/data/person/penny')
   .addOut(foaf.firstName, 'Penny')

-// and not retrieve the first names of those who have a last name graph
+// and now retrieve the first names of those who have a last name graph
   .has(foaf.lastName)
   .out(foaf.firstName)